 Incompetent units suffer from Stupidity.
-As long as a player controls more than one unit with Stupidity, then at the beginning of their turn, before the player takes any other action, one opposing player of the active player's choice may choose any one of the Stupid units and control it as if it were his own for that turn.
+As long as a player controls more than one unit with Stupidity, then at the beginning of their turn, before the player takes any other action, one Enemy of the player's choice may choose any one of the Stupid units and control it as if it were his own for that turn.
 It's nice if he can also come up with a good story for why the unit is engaging in such Stupid behavior, but not required.

 Examples: Zombies, civilians,

 zombified civilians, Republicans, corporate middle managers,

 - A Programmed Creature is limited in its ability to

 a simple set of behaviors.
 Simple Creatures are given

 a list of behaviors at the beginning of the battle, and